MartinR2345/EndtoEndCybersecurityProgram-/README.md

  <strong>Step Eight: Perform the NIST CSF Control Assessment (PASS / FAIL) </strong> <br/>

 Using the baseline assessment from Step 7, I evaluated AI Driven against the NIST Cybersecurity framework. </br>
-For each control, I determined whether the organization passed or failed based on the evidence collected during Step 7.
+For each control, I determined whether the organization passed or failed based on the evidence collected in Step 7.
 This helped me identfiy control gaps across governance, identity management, monitoring, incident response, disaster recovery, and many other security domains.

 <strong>IDENTIFY</strong>
 <p align="center">